aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 ❗ In this particular configuration we assume that SSO users don't have permissions to sign into the AWS account and don't have corresponding AWS SSO-controlled IAM roles in the account.
 Each user accesses the Studio environment via a presigned URL from a web browser without need to go to AWS console in the AWS account.
 In a real-life environment you might need to setup [SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) for SSO users to allow the authorized users to assume an IAM role and singing into an AWS account.
 For example, you can provide _Data Scientist_ role permissions for a user to be able to interact with account resources and have level of access they need to fulfill their role.

-### How it works
+### How solution works
 The following diagram presents the end-to-end sign-on flow for an AWS SSO user.

 ![](design/solution-flow.drawio.svg)

 An AWS SSO user clicks on a corresponding Studio application in their SSO portal.
 AWS SSO prepares a SAML assertion (**1**) with configured SAML attribute mappings.
 A custom SAML application is configured with the Amazon API Gateway private endpoint URL as its Assertion Consumer Service (ACS), and needs mapping attributes containing the AWS SSO user ID, team ID, as well as the SageMaker domain ID.
 We use `domainid`, `ssouserid`, and `teamid` custom attributes to send all needed information to the SAML backend.

 The API Gateway calls a private SAML backend API via a VPC endpoint.
-AWS Lambda function (**2**) implements the API, parses the SAML response to extract the domain ID, user ID, and team ID and use them to generate a Studio presigned URL for a specific Studio user profile by calling [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) API via a SageMaker API VPC endpoint (**3**).
-The Lambda function finally performs a redirection (**4**) via an HTTP 302 response to sign in the user in Studio.
+AWS Lambda function (**2**) implements the API, parses the SAML response to extract the domain ID, user ID, and team ID and use them to generate a Studio presigned URL for a specific Studio user profile by calling [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) API (**3**) via a SageMaker API VPC endpoint.
+The Lambda function finally returns the presigned URL with HTTP 302 redirection response (**4**) to sign the user in Studio.

 ❗ The solution implements are **a non-production sample** version of a SAML backend.
 The Lambda function parses the SAML assertion and uses only attributes in `<saml2:AttributeStatement>` element to construct a `CreatePresignedDomainUrl` API call.
 In your production solution you must use a proper SAML backend implementation which must include a validation of a SAML response, a signature, and certificates, replay and redirect prevention, and any other features of a SAML authentication process.
 For example, you can use a [python3-saml SAML backend implementation](https://python-social-auth.readthedocs.io/en/latest/backends/saml.html) or